shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-microsoft-outlook-com-inventory.md

 For instructions on how to target the Outlook app, see [Buying Microsoft Windows App Inventory](buying-microsoft-windows-3rd-party-appnetwork-inventory.md).

+> [!IMPORTANT]
+> For more information on how to add a Microsoft Outlook versatile creative, see [adding a Microsoft Outlook versatile creative](../industry-reference/add-a-microsoft-outlook-versatile-creative.md).

 ## More questions?

 If you have any further questions about buying Outlook.com inventory, please contact your Microsoft Advertising account representative.